Catherine Hardwicke: Film career

 In 2006, Hardwicke directed this biblical film for New Line Cinema.
 She was initially reluctant to take on the project as she was concerned about finding a fresh approach to the story, but changed her mind after conducting some research: "...
 I found out that Mary was 13 or 14 years old, by all accounts.
 And I thought, what about all the girls, the kids that I know?
 What if this happened to them?
 That's kind of mind-blowing, amazing.
 I thought it would be fun to go back and do something completely different."
 She also incorporated a psychological approach to Joseph and the difficulties he faced.
 Hardwicke wanted to cast a young actress as Mary, traditionally held to be about 14 or 15 at the time of Jesus' birth, given the marriage age of girls in that culture.
 She also wanted an actress who at least appeared to be Middle Eastern.
-She cast as her lead Keisha Castle-Hughes, the Oscar-nominated New Zealand actress of aborigine descent, who starred in Whale Rider (2002).
+She cast as her lead Keisha Castle-Hughes, the Oscar-nominated New Zealand actress of Māori descent, who starred in Whale Rider (2002).